geerlingguy/ansible-role-security/README.md

     security_autoupdate_blacklist: []

-(Debian/Ubuntu only) A listing of packages that should no be automatically updated.
+(Debian/Ubuntu only) A listing of packages that should not be automatically updated.

     security_autoupdate_mail_to: ""
     security_autoupdate_mail_on_error: true